mgajczewski/paragliding-survey/README.md

 - **redesign**: larger changes to questions or survey structure.
   - Decision: 3 days (72 h) after the issue is created, the number of 👍 vs 👎 determines whether we proceed (if 👍 > 👎, we continue; otherwise it goes back for refinement/gets closed).
-  - Pull request: 3 approvals are required before merge.
+  - Pull request: at least 3 approvals are required before merge.

 ### ✅ Voting and reactions